-- (1) Applications for an Erosion Control Permit.
+(1) Applications for an Erosion Control Permit.
 Application for an Erosion Control Permit shall include an Erosion Control Plan which contains methods and interim facilities to be constructed or used concurrently and to be operated during construction to control erosion.
-The plan shall include either: - (a) A site specific plan outlining the protection techniques to control soil erosion and sediment transport from the site to less than one ton per acre per year as calculated using the Soil Conservation Service Universal Soil Loss Equation or other equivalent method approved by the City Engineer, or - (b) Techniques and methods contained and prescribed in the Soil Erosion Control Matrix and Methods, outlined in TMC 3-5.190 or the Erosion Control Plans Technical Guidance Handbook, City of Portland and Unified Sewerage Agency, January, 1991. - (2) Site Plan.
-A site specific plan, pre-pared by an Oregon registered profession-al engineer, shall be required when the site meets any of the following criteria: - (a) greater than five acres; - (b) greater than one acre and has slopes greater than 20 percent; - (c) contains or is within 100 feet of a City-identified wetland or a waterway identified on FEMA floodplain maps; or - (d) greater than one acre and contains highly erodible soils.
+The plan shall include either:

+(a) A site specific plan outlining the protection techniques to control soil erosion and sediment transport from the site to less than one ton per acre per year as calculated using the Soil Conservation Service Universal Soil Loss Equation or other equivalent method approved by the City Engineer, or

+(b) Techniques and methods contained and prescribed in the Soil Erosion Control Matrix and Methods, outlined in TMC 3-5.190 or the Erosion Control Plans - Technical Guidance Handbook, City of Portland and Unified Sewerage Agency, January, 1991.

+(2) Site Plan.
+A site specific plan, pre-pared by an Oregon registered profession-al engineer, shall be required when the site meets any of the following criteria:

+(a) greater than five acres;

+(b) greater than one acre and has slopes greater than 20 percent;

+(c) contains or is within 100 feet of a City-identified wetland or a waterway identified on FEMA floodplain maps; or

+(d) greater than one acre and contains highly erodible soils.

-The applicant has submitted plans showing erosion control for an area of approximately 4.4 acres.
-The applicant shall obtain a 1200CN Construction Erosion Control permit from Clean Water Services as agent for Oregon DEQ and obtain a grading and erosion control permit from the City of Tualatin prior to issuance of building permits.
-This criterion is satisfied with conditions of approval PFR-4 and PFR-5.
+The applicant has provided a preliminary Erosion Control and Grading Plan as part of the plan set for purposes of preliminary review by Engineering.
+The development area is indicated as 20.5 acres on the fact sheet which requires a 1200C erosion control permit.
+The applicant will obtain a 1200C Construction Erosion Control and erosion control permit from the City of Tualatin prior to issuance of Public Works, Water Quality, and Building permits.
+This criterion is satisfied with conditions of approval PFR-1 and PFR-2.